openconnectivityfoundation/DeviceBuilder/Readme.md

                                      (swagger)

-     Note that swag2cbor is only needed if the device read cbor as introspection format and not the swagger.json this depends on the implementation of the stack, IOTivity reads CBOR as input file.
+     Note that swag2cbor is only needed if the device read CBOR as introspection format and not the swagger.json this depends on the implementation of the stack, IoTivity can read CBOR as input file for introspection.

 The generated code depends on the available code generation templates in swagger2x.